This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 GSI Outdoors Infinity Backpacker Mug

-If you want something great for in-camp use, the is a great option.
+If you want something great for in-camp use, this is a great option.
 This is a compact, light mug (Amazon) that keeps coffee hot for as long as you need to get going in the morning.
 Weighing in at just 3.5 ounces, it is perfect for keeping it light on the trails.

 How do you store coffee for backpacking?